winnukem/pebble-sunclock/README.md

 # History

+2.1

+Add configuration pages.
+Also switch to two-part version numbers so the Pebble application can (theoretically) auto-upgrade us.

 2.0.1

 Fully initialize text fields before displaying the watchface.
 Had avoided this due to display hesitations in Pebble v1.x, but Pebble 2.x doesn't have the same difficulty.